Choulla-Naresh8264/dwolla.net/README.md

 ## Exceptions

+`dwolla.net` has two exception classes to help identify invalid API responses:

-Currently, `dwolla.net` only has one type of exception: `Dwolla.APIException` which will be returned every time the server returns `false` for the `Success` variable in the standard ["Dwolla envelope"](https://docs.dwolla.com/?json#responses)
+* `Dwolla.APIException` will be returned when the server returns `false` for the `Success` variable in the standard ["Dwolla envelope"](https://docs.dwolla.com/?json#responses)

+* `Dwolla.OAuthException` will be returned when `access_token` is returned null - the library will then attempt to re-serialize the response as an `OAuthError` to return the error body.

 ## Serializable Types